reply-fr/sustainable-personal-accounts/FAQ.md

 See the License for the specific language governing permissions and limitations under the License.

-### Q. How many accounts can be managed in a single SPA state machine?
+### Q: How many accounts can be managed in a single SPA state machine?

 Enterprise accounts may have thousands of software engineers.
 Purpose of the SPA is that each of them can get access to a personal AWS account to foster innovation and agility.
 Today the solution can accomodate for 100 AWS accounts or more.
 Our long-term objective is that up to 10,000 AWS accounts are purged and prepared on a weekly basis.
 In addition, the design of the system is as simple as possible, so that it should be convenient even for a single team of some developers.

-### Q. How are transitions detected and managed?
+### Q: How are transitions detected and managed?

 When an AWS account is created into an Organisation Unit, or moved to an OU, this is detected as an event originated by AWS Organizations, and forwarded to an Amazon EventBridge bus.
 Similarly, when some AWS account is tagged, this is detected by AWS Organizations and forwarded to an event bus.
 From there, multiple rules and subscribers can be activated to handle each event appropriately.

 In addition, events generated by the code of Sustainable Personal Account itself are also emitted on the same bus.
 Generally speaking, we compensate the fragmentation of code by centralising events into a single event bus for the entire system.

-### Q. How are preparation and purge activities handled in the system?
+### Q: How are preparation and purge activities handled in the system?

 CodeBuild has been selected for heavy processing of personal AWS accounts.
 CodeBuild matches all requirements that we could think about: